It’s business as usual for Cannon’s most relentless purveyor of vengeance

 Death Wish II would prove a monumental success for a company of Cannon’s financial aspirations.
 With a cumulative worldwide gross of $45,000,000 from a budget of approximately $2,000,000, Winner and his backers had spun a commercial juggernaut, and a series of cheapo, money-spinning sequels were only inevitable.
 With Winner himself thirsty for more, the old gang would return three years later for Death Wish 3, a no surprises extension of the Kersey narrative that would follow the trends of an evolving action genre, particularly those of the Cannon group as they reached the apotheosis of mainstream cinema’s transparent Cold War muscle-flexing.

-This time, it is our protagonist who leads by example.
+This time it is our protagonist who leads by example.
 As far as I can tell, Death Wish 3‘s Kersey couldn’t give a shit about anyone, good or bad.
-Everywhere this man goes he seems to get caught in the thick of it, so much so that you have to believe that, on some level, he purposely seeks it out.
+Everywhere this man goes he seems to get caught in the thick of it, so much so that you have to believe that, on some level, he purposely seeks out trouble.
 Kersey can’t turn a corner without running into a bag snatcher or a helpless citizen squirming under the rusted moralities of the urban Wild West.
 Sure, Paul is only too willing to lend a hand, but those he helps invariably end up dead or worse.
-The amount of supposed loved ones wiped on Kersey’s watch is no laughing matter, so much so that his series of fickle flings with hopelessly attracted females takes on a much darker perspective.
+The amount of supposed loved ones wiped on Kersey’s watch is no laughing matter, so much so that his series of fickle flings with hopelessly attracted females take on a much darker perspective.
 When he plants those harmless kisses of his on his next unsuspecting beau, he may as well be delivering the kiss of death.
 But what does he care?
 Based on his typical approach to women, the man is clearly only after one thing: a shag.
-This time his love interest comes in the form of a snoopy public defender Kathryn Davis (Deborah Raffin), whose advances are abused and shrugged off with the same heartless nonchalance we have come to expect.
+This time his love interest comes in the form of a snoopy public defender named Kathryn Davis (Deborah Raffin), whose advances are abused and shrugged off with the same heartless nonchalance we have come to expect.

 When we first see Kersey, he’s on a bus to a town named trouble, his man of few words act buoyed by some nice, grainy shots of the Big Apple and Jimmy Page’s scathing funk score.
 As usual, Kersey is almost inanimate, expressionless, bereft of human emotion—everything you’d expect from a remorseless, mass-murdering psychopath, although one gets the impression that Bronson’s enthusiasm for the role is already on the wane.
 Still, Winner sets out to make a caricature of his antihero, and he succeeds triumphantly.
 Drama-wise, the movie plays out like a particularly bad episode of Diagnosis Murder.
 So far beyond the realms of fantasy is Death Wish 3 that you find yourself chuckling inanely as a vulgar stereotype mourns the rape and manslaughter of his picture-perfect wife.
 So relentless the crimes and so meaningless the retribution that everyone becomes a potential killer, and in an ironic way the movie ends up being even more perverse by portraying murder as an appropriate collective crusade.
 The only way to fight gangs is to form one of your own, even if that gang consists largely of geriatrics.